-Other information relevant Since irradiation may not result in outright mortality, inspectors may encounter live, but non- viable Anastrepha serpentina (larvae and/or pupae) during the inspection process.
+Since irradiation may not result in outright mortality, inspectors may encounter live, but nonviable Anastrepha serpentina (larvae and/or pupae) during the inspection process.
 This does not imply a failure of the treatment.

-The Technical Panel on Phytosanitary Treatments based its evaluation of this treatment on the research work undertaken by Bustos et al. (2004) that determined the efficacy of irradiation as a treatment for this pest in Mangifera indica .
+The Technical Panel on Phytosanitary Treatments based its evaluation of this treatment on the research work undertaken by Bustos et al. (2004) that determined the efficacy of irradiation as a treatment for this pest in Mangifera indica.

 Extrapolation of treatment efficacy to all fruits and vegetables was based on knowledge and experience that radiation dosimetry systems measure the actual radiation dose absorbed by the target pest independent of host commodity, and evidence from research studies on a variety of pests and commodities.
-These include studies on the following pests and hosts: Anastrepha ludens (Citrus paradisi and Mangifera indica) , A. suspensa (Averrhoa carambola, Citrus paradisi and Mangifera indica) , Bactrocera tryoni (Citrus sinensis, Lycopersicon lycopersicum, Malus domestica, Mangifera indica, Persea americana and Prunus avium) , Cydia pomonella (Malus domestica and artificial diet) and Grapholita molesta (Malus domestica and artificial diet) and Grapholita molesta (Malus domestica and artificial diet).
-Source, 2003; von Windeguth, 1991; Hallman, 2004, Hallman & Martinez, 2001; Jessup et al. , 1992; Mansour, 2003; von Windeguth, 1986; von Windeguth & Ismail, 1987).
-It is recognised, however, that treatment efficacy has not been tested for all potential fruit and vegetable hosts of the target pest.
-If evidence becomes available to show that the extrapolation of the treatment to cover all hosts of this pest is incorrect, then the treatment will be reviewed.
-References Bustos, M. E., Enkerlin, W., Reyes, J. & Toledo, J. 2004.
-Irradiation of mangoes as a postharvest quarantine treatment for fruit flies (Diptera: Tephritidae).
-Journal of Economic Entomology , 97: 286-292.
-Gould, W. P. & von Windeguth, D. L. 1991.
-Gamma irradiation as a quarantine treatment for carambolas infested with Caribbean fruit flies.
-Florida Entomologist, 74: 297-300.
-Hallman, G. J. 2004.
-Ionizing irradiation quarantine treatment against Oriental fruit moth (Lepidoptera: Tortricidae) in ambient and hypoxic atmospheres.
-Journal of Economic Entomology, 97: 824-827.
-Hallman, G. J. & Martinez, L. R. 2001.
-Ionizing irradiation quarantine treatments against Mexican fruit fly (Diptera: Tephritidae) in citrus fruits.
-Postharvest Biology and Technology , 23: 71-77.
-Jessup, A. J., Rigney, C. J., Millar, A., Sloggett, R. F. & Quinn, N. M. 1992.
-Gamma irradiation as a commodity treatment against the Queensland fruit fly in fresh fruit.
-Proceedings of the Research Coordination Meeting on Use of Irradiation as a Quarantine Treatment of Food and Agricultural Commodities , 1990: 13-42.
-Mansour, M. 2003.
-Gamma irradiation as a quarantine treatment for apples infested by codling moth (Lepidoptera: Tortricidae).
-Journal of Applied Entomology, 127: 137-141. von Windeguth, D. L. 1986.
-Gamma irradiation as a quarantine treatment for Caribbean fruit fly infested mangoes.
-Proceedings of the Florida State Horticultural Society, 99: 131-134. von Windeguth, D. L. & Ismail, M. A. 1987.
+These include studies on the following pests and hosts: Anastrepha ludens (Citrus paradisi and Mangifera indica), A. suspensa (Averrhoa carambola, Citrus paradisi and Mangifera indica), Bactrocera tryoni (Citrus sinensis, Lycopersicon lycopersicum, Malus domestica, Mangifera indica, Persea a d Prunus avium), Cydia pomonella (Malus domestica and artificial diet) molesta (Malus Grapholi 1991; Hallman, domestica and artificial diet) (Bustos et al., 2004; Gould & n Windegutl 2004, Hallman & Martinez, 2001; Jessup et al., 1992; indeguth, 1986; 003; von von Windeguth & Ismail, 1987).
+It is recognised efficacy has not been tested for all potential fruit and vegetable f evidence becomes sts of th arget p to cover all hosts of this pest is available to show that the extrapolation of the incorrect, then the treatment will be reviewed

+- Bustos, M. E., Enkerlin, W., Reyes, J. Toledo, rradiation of mangoes as a flies (Dipter phritidae).
+Journal of Economic postharvest quarantine treatment for fru Entomology, 97: 286-292. - Gould, W. P. & von Windeguth, D. L. Gamma irradiation as a quarantine treatment for carambolas infested wit lies.
+Florida Entomologist, 74: 297-300. - Hallman, G. J. 2004.
+Iq zing irradi n qu antine treatment against Oriental fruit moth (Lepidoptera: Tortri dae) in ambil and hypoxic atmospheres.
+Journal of Economic Entomology, 93 - Hallman, G. J. & R. 20 .
+Ionizing irradiation quarantine treatments against (Dipt Mexican fruit phritidae) in citrus fruits.
+Postharvest Biology and Technology, 23: 7 - J., Millar, A., Sloggett, R. F. & Quinn, N. M. 1992.
+Gamma odity treatment against the Queensland fruit fly in fresh fruit. ngs of the Research Coordination Meeting on Use of Irradiation as a Quarantine nt of Food and Agricultural Commodities, 1990: 13-42. - M. 200 Gamma irradiation as a quarantine treatment for apples infested by codling ptera: Tortricidae).
+Journal of Applied Entomology, 127: 137-141. - A, D. L. 1986.
+Gamma irradiation as a quarantine treatment for Caribbean fruit in sted mangoes.
+Proceedings of the Florida State Horticultural Society, 99: - von Windeguth, D. L. & Ismail, M. A. 1987.
 Gamma irradiation as a quarantine treatment for Florida grapefruit infested with Caribbean fruit fly, Anastrepha suspensa (Loew).
-Proceedings of the Florida State Horticultural Society , 100: 5-7.
+Proceedings of the Florida State Horticultural Society, 100: 5-7.